asantacroce/asantacroce/README.md

 ## **I'm a Senior Software Architect and Co-founder, Microsoft Azure addicted**

-- 🗓️ **I’m currently working on**: Developing Products aligned on latest technolgies and Architectural Standards.
+- 🗓️ **I’m currently working on**: Developing Products aligned on latest Cloud technologies and Architectural Standards.
 Helping Startups to ignite their Business with solid foundation
 - 🎓 **Ask me about**: .NET, RESTful APIs, SQL and NoSQL Databases, Software Architecture, Design Patterns, CI/CD, Microsoft Azure
 - ✉️ **How to reach me**: Reach out and connect on LinkedIn! 👆